AdobeDocs/support-resources.en/help/adobe-support-tools-guide/escalation-management.md

    - **[!UICONTROL Why do you want to escalate this case?]**
    - **[!UICONTROL We can assist you better with detailed information.]**
 1. In the dropdown, select an escalation reason:
-   - [!UICONTROL Prolonged Time to Resolution]
+   - [UICONTROL Time to Resolution]
-   - Critical Business Impact
-   - Ineffective Resolution
+   - [UICONTROL Resolution did not meet expectations]
-   - Unclear Ownership or Communication
+   - [UICONTROL Agent Communication Skills]
-   - Case Reopened Due to Incomplete Resolution
+   - [UICONTROL Agent Technical Knowledge]
 1. In the free-text field, provide additional context about the escalation.
 1. Click **[!UICONTROL Escalate Case]** to submit the escalation, or click **[!UICONTROL Cancel]** to exit without submitting.